 Sacred Valley to Machu Picchu in the Covid-Era

-After several months of a global lock down, people are starting to wonder what the future of travel will look like.
+After several months of a global lockdown, people are starting to wonder what the future of travel will look like.
 For the first of our new travel series, we look at the logistics of traveling to Machu Picchu while considering social distancing and traveling within your isolation-bubble for a comfortable and relaxing trip.
+Click Here to see a video of what airport travel is like during the pandemic.

 What does that look like in the Covid era?